ynput/ayon-documentation/website/docs/addon_traypublisher_admin.md

 # CSV publishing

-CSV data ingesting can be done through TrayPublisher in both interactive and headless mode.
-Settings allow for configuration of CSV columns and data expectations.
-Each column can be configured for data type or requirement.
-It is also possible to define a default value when data is missing.
+You can use TrayPublisher to upload CSV data in two ways: interactive mode or headless mode (CLI).
+You can set up the CSV columns and what kind of data they should have.
+For each column, you can pick a data type and if it's needed or not.
+Plus, you can set a default value for when some data is missing.

 :::info CSV publishing
-This is a working prototype and doesn't include **Creating missing hierarchy folders in case they are missing**.
-At the moment the data in CSV has to be complied with preflight check so no validations needs to be done on them.
+This prototype isn't set up to **create missing hierarchy folders if they're not there** yet.
+Right now, the CSV data must pass a preflight check, so we don't need to validate it.
 :::

 ## Feature settings

-To be able to use the feature it has to be first enabled and configured in the Studio settings under Traypublisher addon.
-Here you can define the CSV columns and their requirements.
+To use the feature, you must first turn it on and set it up in the Studio settings under the Traypublisher addon.
+There, you can decide what goes in the CSV columns and what they need.

 ![CSV Ingest settings](assets/traypublisher/csv_publishing_settings.png)
 1. Enable the feature in `ayon+settings://traypublisher/create/IngestCSV`